-Second, conservatism was imported into Israeli politics by importing the professional distinction between activists vs. formalists judges.
+Second, conservatism was brought into Israeli politics by importing the professional distinction between activist vs. formalist judges.
 This was translated into liberal vs. conservative.
-Ayelet Shaked, minister of justice under Netanyahu, was particularly proud of her mission to appoint conservative judges.
-Conservative judges were defined as nationalists, right-wingers often national-religious and pro-settlements, if not settlers themselves.
+Ayelet Shaked, Minister of Justice under Netanyahu, was particularly proud of her mission to appoint conservative judges.
+Conservative judges were defined as nationalists, right-wingers, often national-religious, and pro-settlements, if not settlers themselves.
 They were juxtaposed to activist, liberal, pro-universal rights judges.
-The key to this conservatism is a counter-revolution against what the national camp has seen as the constitutional revolution led by Supreme Court president Aharon Barak.
-Shaked explicates: “the Israeli judges used ‘live constitution’ concept – but without having a constitution.
-At the same time the court expanded ever more the constitutional definition of Israel as a democratic state, the same court reduced the constitutional definition of Israel as a Jewish state.
-It interpreted its democratiness as essential while its Jewishness as technical”.
-Thus, while the Anglo-American distinction was between equality and liberty, Shaked’s conservative judges were not pro-liberty but nationalists.
-Equality was designated as the enemy of Zionism.
-Levin disclosed: “The most difficult struggle I led concerned the fact that the law includes no mention of equality, and of “Jewish and democratic.”
-I, of course, accept the individual equality principle, but it was explicitly clear that if we had written it in, the Supreme Court’s interpretation would have nullified its meaning.
-‘Equality’ and ‘democracy’ were seen as the core values which the liberal court protects and therefore Jewish and nation-state were the main concepts which the struggle to overturn the constitutional revolution demanded.
-Shaked explicates: “the question of demography and Jewish majority are classic examples.
+The key to this conservatism is a counter-revolution against what the nationalist camp sees as the constitutional revolution led by Supreme Court President Aharon Barak.
+Shaked explained: “the Israeli judges used the ‘live constitution’ concept – but without having a constitution.
+At the same time as the court expanded the constitutional definition of Israel as a democratic state, it reduced the constitutional definition of Israel as a Jewish state.
+It interpreted its democraticness as essential while its Jewishness as technical.”
+Thus, while the Anglo-American distinction is between equality and liberty, Shaked’s conservative judges were not pro-liberty but pro-nationalist, and equality was designated as the enemy of Zionism.
+Likud member Yariv Levin disclosed: “The most difficult struggle I led concerned the fact that the law includes no mention of equality, and of ‘Jewish and democratic.’
+I, of course, accept the individual equality principle, but it was explicitly clear that if we had written it in, the Supreme Court’s interpretation would have nullified its meaning.”
+“Equality” and “democracy” were seen as the core values protected by the liberal court and, therefore, “Jewish” and “nation-state” were the main concepts insisted upon in this struggle to overturn the constitutional revolution.
+Shaked explains: “the question of demography and Jewish majority are classic examples.
 The Israeli ruling of the courts does not perceive them as values to be considered… The Jewish majority question is not relevant in any way.”
 It is not merely Judaism, but the Jewish majority which becomes a prime value under conservatism.
-Shaked concluded her role as justice minister: “In my time the constitutional regime on Israel changed, it became more balanced and more conservative.
+Concerning her role as Justice Minister, Shaked concluded: “In my time the constitutional regime in Israel changed, it became more balanced and more conservative.
 More conservative judges were integrated into the system.
 Regulation has substantially decreased, something in the discourse has changed.”
-The political discourse has certainly changed: it moved from liberalism being identified as a consensus of the party system, and the roots of the Likud party originated in the Liberty party (Herut), to liberalism being identified with the center-left.
-The right camp endorsed national-conservatism.
+The political discourse has certainly changed: it moved from liberalism being a consensus of the party system, with the Likud party’s roots indeed originating in the Liberty party (Herut), to liberalism being identified with the center-left and the right endorsing nationalist conservatism.

-Third, the identification of the Supreme Court with human rights meant that the conservative camp has gradually became hostile to rights’ discourse.
-It adopted from the British conservatism the conceptualization of rights and duties.
-So much so that basic rights like citizenship were conditioned upon loyalty – to Israel as a Jewish state.
-Once the deep state argument got hold of the national camp discourse, and Netanyahu’s hostility towards the gate keepers – the judicial system, the police, the civil service and the public media – grew, so the discourse became more anti-liberal and illiberal.
-Nationalistic ethnoreligious populism took hold of the right-wing ideology and loyalty became a demand as a proof of patriotism.
+Third, the identification of the Supreme Court with human rights meant that the conservative camp has gradually become hostile to human rights.
+It adopted from Anglo-American tradition of conservatism the idea of rights and duties, to such an extent that basic rights like citizenship were conditional upon loyalty to Israel as a Jewish state.
+Once the “deep state” argument took hold of the nationalist discourse and Netanyahu’s hostility towards perceived gate keepers – the judicial system, the police, the civil service and the media – grew, so too did the discourse become more anti-liberal and illiberal.
+Nationalistic ethnoreligious populism took hold of the right wing and loyalty was demanded as proof of patriotism.

 Governability